-- The study of Italian language and Italian culture is a window into European culture and the rich renaissance heritage of Italian music, art and sculpture.
+- The study of Italian language and Italian culture is a window into Western culture and the rich renaissance heritage of Italian architecture, literature, music, art and sculpture.

 - Italian is a relatively easy language for English speakers to learn as its alphabet is phonemic and both languages share Latin roots.

 Should I enrol my child at Yarralumla Primary School if she/he doesn't have an Italian background?

 The majority of our students do not have an Italian background.
 We welcome all families with an interest in learning another language and offer an initial interview to gauge a student's suitability for the bilingual program.

 How do the teachers at the Italian Bilingual School communicate with the students?